 \section{Conclusion}

-In this work, we introduced PnPMass, a PnP-based mass mapping method that combines the strengths of DeepMass and DeepPosterior---namely, flexibility (no need to retrain for each new observation) and fast inference---while maintaining competitive reconstruction accuracy.
-We further proposed a fast UQ strategy for PnPMass based on moment networks, followed by conformal prediction to mitigate several sources of bias, including model uncertainty.
-Our results show that PnPMass yields the smallest calibrated error bars among all evaluated mass mapping methods.
+We introduced PnPMass, a PnP-based mass-mapping method that combines the strengths of DeepMass and DeepPosterior, namely, flexibility (no need to retrain for each new observation) and fast inference, while maintaining competitive reconstruction accuracy.
+We further proposed a fast UQ strategy for PnPMass based on moment networks, followed by a conformal prediction to mitigate several sources of bias, including model uncertainty.
+Our results show that PnPMass yields the smallest calibrated error bars of all evaluated mass-mapping methods.
 Together, these contributions make our approach well suited to handle the large data volumes expected from upcoming stage-IV surveys such as Euclid and Rubin.

-Several directions remain open to fully integrate our framework into weak lensing pipelines.
+Several directions remain open to fully integrate our framework into weak-lensing pipelines.
 First, further investigations are needed to assess the robustness of our approach across different cosmologies.
 Our experiments focused on $\kappa$TNG, a dataset simulated from a single set of cosmological parameters.
 A more realistic setting would involve datasets spanning a range of cosmological models.
 Second, although conformal prediction provides coverage guarantees on average, it may fail to control miscoverage around peak structures, which are particularly important for cosmological parameter inference \citep{TersenovImpactWeaklensingMassmapping2025}.
 A promising avenue to address this limitation is to employ conditional conformal prediction \citep{GibbsConformalPrediction2025}, rather than the standard version used here.
 Finally, it will be crucial to assess how uncertainties estimated at the mass-mapping stage propagate to cosmological parameter inference and affect the resulting FoM.
 In particular, this analysis could clarify whether the residual variant should be preferred over the standard version of PnPMass, as optimal cosmological parameter estimation may depend on a trade-off between reconstruction accuracy and size of the confidence intervals.